Kyle Feldt: Early career

+Feldt played his senior high-school football for Ignatius Park college in Townsville, playing in the Confraternity winning side with the likes of Michael Morgan, Jay Lobwein, Chris Grivsmuhl and Alex Alisalla, beating both St Brendan's Yepoon and Nudgee College in the process.
 In 2008, Feldt was selected for the Queensland under-16 team.
 In 2009, he played for the Townsville Stingers in the inaugural season of the Mal Meninga Cup.
 In 2010, Feldt was selected for the Queensland under-18 team.

 From 2010 to 2012, Feldt played for North Queensland's under-20.
 On 30 August 2011, Feldt was named on the interchange bench in the 2011 NYC Team of the Year.
 He finished his NYC career as the competition's highest ever point scorer, with 570 points.

 In the 2011 NYC Grand Final against the New Zealand Warriors, Feldt had the chance to win the premiership for the North Queensland, however he missed a simple conversion on the full-time siren, and the club lost the match in golden point extra time 31–30.
-On 16 October 2011, Feldt played for the Junior Kangaroos against the Junior Kiwis, playing on the wing in the 28-16 win at Hunter Stadium.
+On 16 October 2011, Feldt played for the Junior Kangaroos against the Junior Kiwis, playing on the wing in the 28–16 win at Hunter Stadium.

 On 2 December 2011, Feldt extended his contract with North Queensland to the end of the 2014 season.

 2013

-In Round 21, Feldt made his NRL debut for the North Queensland Cowboys against the South Sydney Rabbitohs, on the wing in the 30-12 win at 1300SMILES Stadium.
-In round 22 against the Penrith Panthers, he scored his first NRL try in the 36-4 win at Penrith Stadium.
-After the round 23 match against the Gold Coast Titans, in which he scored two tries in the 22-10 win at 1300SMILES Stadium, Feldt injured his ankle at training, ending his debut season.
+In Round 21, Feldt made his NRL debut for the North Queensland Cowboys against the South Sydney Rabbitohs, on the wing in the 30–12 win at 1300SMILES Stadium.
+In round 22 against the Penrith Panthers, he scored his first NRL try in the 36–4 win at Penrith Stadium.
+After the round 23 match against the Gold Coast Titans, in which he scored two tries in the 22–10 win at 1300SMILES Stadium, Feldt injured his ankle at training, ending his debut season.
 Feldt finished his debut year in the NRL with three matches and three tries.
 He was awarded the North Queensland Rookie of the Year award.

 2014

 In February, Feldt played in North Queensland's successful 2014 Auckland Nines squad.
 He starred in the tournament, finishing as the highest try scorer, alongside Parramatta's Semi Radradra, with five tries, and was named Breakout Player of the Tournament.
 On 26 May, Feldt re-signed with North Queensland until the end of 2017.
-After the round 7 loss to the Manly-Warringah Sea Eagles, Feldt spent time in the Queensland Cup for the Northern Pride before earning an NRL recall in Round 24 to replace Matthew Wright, scoring two tries in the 22-10 win over South Sydney.
-Feldt finished off the season with 7 tries in 10 matches.
+After the round 7 loss to the Manly-Warringah Sea Eagles, Feldt spent time in the Queensland Cup for the Northern Pride before earning an NRL recall in Round 24 to replace Matthew Wright, scoring two tries in the 22–10 win over South Sydney.
+Feldt finished off the season with 7 tries in 10 matches before returning to the Pride where he came off the bench and scored a try in their Queensland Cup Grand Final win over the Brisbane Tigers.